Is DUI A Felony In Colorado? Felony DUI Laws & Penalties (2026)

 Is DUI A Felony in Colorado?

 In Colorado, DUIs are typically filed as misdemeanors.
-But in some circumstances, a DUI may be filed as a felony.
+But under certain circumstances defined by Colorado DUI law, a DUI may be filed and prosecuted as a felony.

 A DUI is considered a felony offense if: